lynntf/GRETO/README.md

 events = []
 with open(mode2_filename, 'rb') as mode2_file:
     for event in gr.file_io.mode2_loader(mode2_file, detector=detector_name):
-        events.append(event)  # we may not want to actually save all of these events, but rather process them as they are read in and discard the event objects after processing
+        events.append(event)  # we probably do not want to actually retain all of these events, but rather process them as they are read in and discard the event objects after processing
 ```

 These created events can be manipulated as below in the simulated data example (as either a list of events, which may be extremely large, as above, or individually).